 - uncontrolled epilepsy (fits or seizures)

 - moderate to severe liver disease

 as Dapoxetine may not be suitable for you.

 Do not take Dapoxetine with medicines used to treat depression known as monoamine oxidase inhibitors (MAOIs), other medicines for depression, medicines for mood disorder, HIV infection, fungal infection, migraine, and certain strong painkillers, antibiotics, and herbal medicines.
 Please see the section "Can I take this with other medicines?" below for more information.

 Inform your doctor if you have the following conditions:

-- epilepsy (fits or seizure)
+- controlled epilepsy (fits or seizures)

 - increased pressure in the eye

 - kidney disease

 Dapoxetine is not intended for use in women or in individuals with mood disorders including those with depression.